- Resource-consuming software can increase your CPU's temperature and turn your PC's housing unit in a cooking stove.

-- Select Advanced options.
+- Click Troubleshoot, and select Advanced options.

-- Choose UEFI Firmware settings.
+- Choose UEFI Firmware settings, and click Restart.

 - Your PC should boot in BIOS/UEFI settings.

 As we already stated, some settings allow you to change the RPM while others are made to make fans silent.
-For the latter, we advise you do disable it if you’re having overheating issues.
+For the latter one, we advise you do disable it if you’re having overheating issues.

-With that, we can conclude it.
+With that, we can conclude.
 There’s so much more to say about cooling systems in PC’s, but we tried to keep it concise and concentrate on the CPU fan.